logo

 speaker

-Tim
+Tim Van Haren

 speaker

-Karen
+Karen Massey

-Yeah, thanks for the question, and first of all, thanks for recognizing the strong quarter.
-I think we're really proud of the team and the discipline, the execution, the focus that they've delivered a strong quarter.
+Yeah.
+Thanks for the question, and first of all, thanks for recognizing the strong I think we're really proud of the team and the disciplined execution, the focus that they've delivered a strong quarter.
 In terms of your first question, we have not seen a bolus in the CIDP launch.
 And to use your phrase, I would say the patient starts have been relatively linear through the quarter.
-As with any launch, it takes time from when the prescription is written to when the patient gets on therapy as payer policies have come on board through the quarter.
+As with any launch, it takes time from when the prescription is written to when the patient gets on therapy, as payer policies have come on board through the quarter.
 So the majority of our patient starts were in September, but there has not been a bolus that we've seen.
-On your second question related to what we've seen in terms of the CIDP launch dynamics, I would say we're exactly where we thought we would be, and we're really proud of the strong start that we have.
+On your second question related to what we've seen in terms of the CIDP launch dynamics, I would say we're exactly where we thought we would be, and we're really proud of the strong staff that we have.
 In terms of how we laid out the strategy, the payer policies, we said they would take two quarters to get the payer policies in place, and we're right on track with that.
 We shared that we have about 54% of commercial lives covered, and we expect that the payer policies will continue to come in over the next quarter.
 We've certainly seen strong uptake amongst physicians.
 We shared that 75% of the CIDP prescribers have had prior VivGuard use, but we've also seen a broadening in the prescriber base.
-So 25% of prescribers for CIDP are new to the VivGuard franchise, and in fact, some of those that wrote for CIDP first have also now started a patient on MG.
+So 25% of prescribers for CIDP are new to the VivGuard franchise.
+And in fact, some of those that wrote for CIDP first have also now started a patient on MG.
 So that's also a really good signal.
-The reflection from the neurologist is the regain of function data is resonating very well with them and with their patients.
+The reflection from the neurologist is that the regain of function data is resonating very well with them and with their patients.
 So I would say we're off to a strong start.
 The dynamics are exactly as we expected.
 Moving forward, what we plan to provide in terms of launch metrics is not guidance on revenue or number of patients, but rather we'll continue to provide those metrics or those KPIs that are most relevant to how the launch is progressing.

 speaker